 Imperial sugar introduced this as a Father’s Day recipe, but I couldn’t wait until June 16th to serve them!
-Seven Layer Bars are one of my favorite cookies of all time, and this version is made with a salty pretzel crust, cashews, coconut, chocolate & butterscotch chips and mixture of cream and two kinds of sugar which stands in for the condensed milk.
+Seven Layer Bars are one of my favorite cookies of all time, and this version is made with a salty pretzel crust, cashews, coconut, chocolate and butterscotch chips.
+In addition, these are Seven Layer Bars without condensed milk.
+A mixture of cream and two kinds of sugar is used in its place.

 Imperial Sugar’s full 9×13 inch version of Pretzel Cashew Seven Layer Bars is located on their site, and below is my 8 inch square pan version.
 I was surprised at how well they held together even though the cream binding lacked any egg or butter.
 I think chilling them before cutting also helped with that.
 These are definitely worth trying, especially if you like the sweet & salty combo.